 One way to get around it is to roll your 401k into a so-called rollover IRA when you leave a job instead of rolling it over into the new employer's plan.
 Transfer it to the new employer only if the amount is small and/or you think you might need to borrow from it in the near future.

-If you have some time to let it grow, you may be able to convert the rollover IRA to a Roth IRA where the earnings will grow tax free.
-You will have to pay tax on the amount, of course, but that may be a small price to pay for maybe decades of tax free earnings.
+If you have some time to let it grow, you may be able to convert the rollover IRA to a Roth IRA where the earnings will grow tax-free.
+You will have to pay tax on the amount, of course, but that may be a small price to pay for what might be decades of tax-free earnings.